samuelololol/gtktemplate/README.markdown

 Simple Gtk Application template
 ===============================

++ Gtk+ with C program

     Source Files is spilt to mutliple instance as method of glade2